Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Experiments

 \subsection{Component analysis for label stream}

-To justify that label stream works well for pseudo-label assignment, we conduct an ablation study for the component analysis.
-CV is confidence validation.
-As shown in Tab. \ref{Validation}, human annotators need to manually annotate all selected images in each iteration, only using HMI without pseudo-label and confidence validation.
-By pseudo-label, the manual annotations gradually decrease with the performance improvement of MSML.
+An ablation study is carried out to justify the efficiency of the label stream for pseudo-label assignment.
+As shown in Tab. \ref{Validation}, human annotators need to manually annotate all selected images in each iteration, using only HMI without pseudo-label and confidence validation.
+By pseudo-label, the manual annotations gradually decrease with the improving performance of MSML.
 Confidence validation can further reduce the manual annotations, \ie, nearly zero after the first iteration.
-Through label stream, the selected samples can be automatically annotated, while human annotators only need to confirm annotations in HMI rather than manual annotations.
+Through label stream, the selected samples can be automatically annotated, thus human annotators only need to confirm in HMI rather than manual annotations.